finehq/fine/nestjs-agent/README.md

-# NestJS Module Generator 🤖
+# NestJS Agent 🤖

-The NestJS Module Generator agent is an AI agent that specializes in generating new modules in NestJS applications according to given specifications.
+The NestJS agent specializes in generating new modules in NestJS applications according to given specifications.

 ## Setup